tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 Somehow I can't find any obvious examples right away in the sample program.
 If only I was reviewing the JavaScript!
 I'll let this slide for now, there are a few variable names I could change, but that would be boring.
-So much for a few obvious examplee.
+So much for a few obvious example.

 2) Consider PEP 20 - The Zen of Python